tomtom-international/hopic/doc/source/config.rst

      - *never*
      - *new-version-only* (only acquire lock when version is bumped)

+``from-phase-onward`` (optional)
+    Acquire the lock only at the start of the specified phase By default it would be acquired at the start of the build instead.

 The named lock that Hopic will acquire is formatted as ``repo-name``/``branch`` If all merge checks pass and Hopic is going to submit the merge, all specified addition locks will be acquired at the beginning of a build, alongside the repository's own lock.